 - While holding urine for normal amounts of time during the day can help small children develop bladder control at night, holding urine for prolonged periods once the bladder is full — and you have the urge to urinate but do not do so on a regular basis — could lead to bed wetting for all ages.

 Talk to your doctor if you have concerns about frequent holding of urination or the need to urinate often, which can be a sign of infection, prostate enlargement in men, or due to the onset of diabetes, kidney stones or other health conditions that should be addressed.
+And remind your children to get into the habit of regularly using the restroom during breaks at school, a practice they may have forgotten while attending school virtually during the pandemic.
 A doctor’s note can often resolve a situation in which a student or employee is not allowed to use the restroom as needed.